|

 • Water (just in case).

 This list is just something you should consider when you’re going camping.
 You should scrap the items you don’t like and add those you do.
-Make sure your items are something that fits the diet of your whole family.
-Remember, camping should be fun and so should your meals!

-Make sure to keep your food in proper storage.
+Remember to keep your food in proper storage.
 If you’re close to wildlife, follow the park’s food storage rules.
 Use bear boxes and bear containers if you are in a bear populated area.
 This will not only keep you safe but will ensure the safety of the wildlife surrounding you.
-In most of the national parks around the world, bears and other predators that get their claws on human food are usually terminated.
+I

 For those who want to save time on preparing food, here’s a great article on no-cook camping food ideas.